erisproject/eris/README.md

 ### Library overview

-See [OVERVIEW.md] for an overview of how the library works.
+See the [Eris overview](OVERVIEW.md) documentation for an introductory overview to how the library works.

 ### API documentation